Deagler/confess-app/README.md

 Apollo is used for state and cache management, it provides consistent API across the platform for all clients. - [Apollo_Docs](https://www.apollographql.com/docs)

-Using GraphQL, the page can obtain all of this data with a single query to a single endpoint.
+Using GraphQL, the page can obtain all of this data with a single query to a single endpoint. - [GraphQL Docs](https://graphql.org/learn/)

 Using Jest for testing purpose. - [Jest_Docs](https://jestjs.io/en/)